 This program works with Asian American and Native American Pacific Islander-Serving Institutions (AANAPISIs) to provide scholarships at partner campuses. - Asian Pacific Fund

-This group offers 10 scholarships to help undergraduate and graduate students achieve their education goals. - Korean Ancestry Grants
+This group offers multiple scholarships to help undergraduate and graduate students achieve their education goals. - Korean Ancestry Grants

 These grants from The Dingwall Foundation are intended for Asian Americans, with a preference for those of Korean ancestry. - U.S. Pan Asian American Chamber of Commerce Scholarships